What's Wrong with the Duluth Model for DV Treatment?

 The Duluth Model is a DV treatment program that dominates every level of DV services from the police officer who responds to a 911 call, to the laws that govern how that officer is supposed to act, to the judge who hears the case if charged, and the treatment services provided to both parties.

 The Duluth Model for DV treatment provides glaring examples of the DV community’s anti-male pro-female gender biases.
-In pivotal ways, the influence the model has waged is a major cause of those ongoing biases.
+In pivotal ways, the influence the model has exerted is a major cause of those ongoing biases.

 From my perspective, the Duluth Model is not only flawed, and unhelpful—it is destructive.